Welcome to Silvercreek Veterinary Clinic.

 We are also limiting the number of clients entering the building to one client per appointment.

-In compliance with Governor Dewine's orders we will be postponing all elective surgical procedures at this time.
+We are open for all procedures and surgeries at this time.
+We are continuing to have clients check-in from the parking lot and have medication pick-up through our drive-thru window.
 Please call the office at 440-338-5139 if you have any questions.
 Check here and on Facebook for the latest updates.